A-Steppan/A-Steppan/README.md

 # Andrew S
-My name is Andrew, welcome to my Github profile
+Hi there, my name is Andrew, welcome to my Github profile